 - 1. Major Joint Replacement or Spinal Surgery - 2.
 Other Orthopedic (includes non-Surgical Orthopedic/Muscoskeletal and Orthopedic Surgery other than #1 above) - 3.
-Non-Orthopedic Surgery and Acute Neurologic - 4.
-Medical Management (includes Acute Infections, Cancer, Pulmonary, Cardiovascular & Coagulations)
+Non-Orthopedic Surgery and Acute Neurologic - Medical Management (includes Acute Infections, Cancer, Pulmonary, Cardiovascular & Coagulations)

-A resident will be classified into a clinical category using item I8000 of the MDS which reports the ICD-10-CM code representing the primary reason for the resident's SNF stay.
-Additionally, for any resident who received a surgical procedure during their hospital stay, the provider will select a surgical procedure category in a sub-item of item J2000.
+CMS proposes to categorize a resident into a clinical category using item I8000 of the MDS which reports the ICD-10-CM code representing the primary reason for the resident's SNF stay.
+Additionally, residents who received a surgical procedure during their hospital stay would have an ICD-10-PCS code entered into the second line of item I8000 to ensure the appropriate clinical category.
 A file mapping ICD-10 Codes to the PDPM clinical categories can be downloaded here.